-Please note: The estimated benefits in this statement are based on the pay figures below, which have been supplied by your employer.
-It is important that you check these figures and contact your employer if you think that any of these pay figures for the year ending 31 March 2020 are wrong.
-The figures shown below do not include the purchase of Additional Regular Contributions - please refer to the Guidance notes, section 5 for further details.
+Please note: The estimated benefits in this statement are based on pay figures for the year ending 31 March 2022 detailed below, which were supplied by your employer.
+It is important that you check these figures and contact your employer if you believe the pay figures are wrong.
+The figures shown do not include the purchase of additional regular contributions - please refer to the Guidance notes, section 5 for further details.